mvdh7/pytzer/docs/index.md

   * `.matrix` - implements an alternative matrix-based Pitzer model;
   * `.dissociation` - evaluates thermodynamic equilibrium constants;
   * `.meta` - stores metadata about the Pytzer package.

+## Citation

+A manuscript describing Pytzer is in preparation for publication.
+Please check back here or [get in touch](https://mvdh.xyz/contact) to find out how to cite Pytzer in your work.

 ## Acknowledgements